GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/03.721-730/03.O-For-a-Faith!/docs.md

 ---
+title: |
-title: 723.
-O For a Faith!
+    723. O For a Faith! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 723.
+O For a Faith!.
+O for a faith that will not shrink, Tho' press'd by many a foe; That will not tremble on the brink Of poverty or woe;
+    keywords:  |
-    keywords: Christ in Song, O For a Faith!, O for a faith that will not shrink,
+        Christ in Song, adventhymnals, advent hymnals, O For a Faith!, O for a faith that will not shrink.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 723. O FOR A FAITH!
+####  Christ in Song,

 ```txt
 1.